Quantum phase estimation using squeezed quasi-Bell states: Conclusion

 In this work we have analyzed the use of the interpolated quasi-Bell states as input probes for quantum phase estimation.
-We have compared the QFI in the ideal case with the QFI when a unitary disturbance is included in the Hamiltonian which determines the evolution.
-We have found that the use of continuous variable entangled states based on coherent squeezed states makes possible to increase the precision for phase estimation, specially when the total average photon number is not negligible ($n_{\mathsf{in}}\gtrsim 1$).
+We have found that the use of continuous variable entangled states based on squeezed coherent states makes possible to increase the precision for phase estimation, specially when the total average photon number is not negligible $n_{\mathsf{in}}\gtrsim1$.
 We have verified that the QFI is an increasing function of the interpolation parameter $l$ (for $l>0$), which is related to the entanglement contained in the optimal probe state.
-We have also observed that the larger the unitary disturbance parameter $\eta$, the larger will be the energy of the output state, which increases the QFI.
-However when we consider all the energy spent in the process (including the energy used in the transformation) we found that the disturbance actually impairs the phase estimation.
-We also highlight that for input states with higher energy, the ``optimal squeezing fraction'' parameter $\beta_{\mathsf{opt}}$ must be finely adjusted in order to maximize the QFI when $l = 1$.